Employment Discrimination (EEOC)

 Time is of the essence in such cases.
 A Federal Employee has only 45 days to make contact with an EEO counselor.
 After EEO counseling, an employee has 15 days to file a formal complaint from receipt of the notice.
 The Agency will then investigate the complaint and will issue a report of investigation (ROI).
 If the Agency has failed to issue the ROI and 180 days have passed since the Federal Employee has filed the formal complaint, the Employee can request a Hearing at the EEOC and request that an Administrative Judge (AJ) be appointed.

 Once the ROI is received, there are several options the employee has, including, requesting a hearing from the EEOC; request the issuance of a final Agency decision or directly file a civil action in federal district court.

-The Law Office of Jonathan Bell, P.C. looks forward to speaking with you about your Federal Employment Law case and invites you to contact us to set up an appointment.
-The Law Office of Jonathan Bell, P.C. can be reached at (855) FED-ATTY or via email at firstname.lastname@example.org.
+The Law Office of Jonathan Bell, P.L.L.C. looks forward to speaking with you about your Federal Employment Law case and invites you to contact us to set up an appointment.
+The Law Office of Jonathan Bell, P.L.L.C. can be reached at (855) FED-ATTY or via email at firstname.lastname@example.org.